We have always trained our own dogs, although Titan was the best because he became our best friend and mate.

 This is another reason why Heelers need obedience training, to keep them under control at all times while in the park.
-Remember to take the doggy-doo bags with you for those little emergencies.
-With the advent of climate change, they suggest we all use paper bags now.
+(Read more on this below.)

 Take good care of your dog.
 A dog that is loved will look after you and want to protect you.
-A dog ill-treated can react badly, to the owner or another person.
+A dog ill-treated can react badly, whether to the owner or another person.

 So remember, aggressive behavior has more than one possible cause; it may be that an aggressive dog was ill-treated by his master, but it may be that he loves his master and wants to protect him.
 Look after your dog and he will be loyal to you.

-Obedience Training is Essential for House Dogs
+Obedience Training Is Essential for House Dogs

 Training is the best way to control any dog in your home.
 You can learn the best techniques from an experienced trainer, or train him yourself.